benasse/wazo-plugind-netdata/README.md

 apt install wazo-plugind-cli
 wazo-plugind-cli -c 'install git https://github.com/benasse/wazo-plugind-netdata.git'
 ```
-## asterisk stats via prometheus exporter
+## asterisk statistiques

-For astersik statistics to be displayed correctly in netdata, at the moment it is
+Some logics of the netdata prometheus plugin are not configurable.

-required a patched version of netdata go plugins.
+It is for the moment necessary to use a patched version of `go.d.plugin`

+More information available here: [#531](https://github.com/netdata/go.d.plugin/issues/531)